john-azzaro/-Functional-Programming-from-the-Beginning/README.md

   console.log(blockedOut());                 // ##########
 ```

-## Use a memoization utility to do the same thing.
+## You can also use a memoization utility to do the same thing.
 There are special functional utility libraries that exist that can do the same thing as what was done above that computes an output for an input once and then cache that information.
 Then, when you need to get the information, you can return it easily.
 To do this, you woudl simply wrap the inner function in a "memoize" or "memo" method.

 </dd>